astrotars/the-stream-swiftui/README.md

 }
 ```

-This creates a `FeedItem` and adds that to the `userFeed` inside of the `Account`. `FeedItem` is a simple data object which serializes our data for Stream correctly:
+This creates a `FeedItem` and adds that to the `userFeed` set up during `Account.login`. `FeedItem` is a simple data object which serializes our data for Stream correctly:

 ```swift
 // ios/TheStream/FeedItem.swift